 Eagle Dining and Barnes and Noble Policies

-For permission and guidelines, announcements of events or distribution of advertising in the six university restaurants, call 601.266.5376 or go by the Eagle Dining office on the ground floor in the Thad Cochran Center.
+For permission and guidelines for announcements of events or distribution of advertising in the university restaurants, call 601.266.4296 or go by the Eagle Dining office on the ground floor in the Thad Cochran Center.
 Space must be reserved through Eagle Dining two weeks prior to the event.

 All napkin inserts have to be 6.5 inches x 4.5 inches, single-sided.
 We request that all materials be printed on white paper and cut to correct size.
 White paper may be recycled; colored paper cannot.

 University Snack Policy